heucuva/europi-go/internal/projects/unfoldablespace/README.md

 - Rate: 39.4Hz

 When on the Cascading LFO Configuration screen, pressing Button 1 on the EuroPi will cycle through the configuration items.
 The currently selected item for edit will be identified by an asterisk (`*`) character and it may be updated by turning Knob 1 of the EuroPi.
 Updates are applied immediately.

+#### Complex Envelope Configuration

+By default, the settings of Complex Envelope are:

+- Mode: AD
+- AttackMode: Quartic
+- ReleaseMode: Exponential
+- Attack: +127
+- Decay: +127

+When on the Complex Envelope Configuration screen, pressing Button 1 on the EuroPi will cycle through the configuration items.
+The currently selected item for edit will be identified by an asterisk (`*`) character and it may be updated by turning Knob 1 of the EuroPi.
+Updates are applied immediately.

+The current envelope being displayed/edited will be shown in the upper-right corner of the screen and may be cycled through by briefly pressing Button 2 on the EuroPi.

 ## Internal *'Module'* Configuration